oeway/bioimage-model-zoo/README.md

 If you find BioImage.IO helpful for your research please consider cite BioImage.IO: [TODO]

 ## Contact
-For questions or issues about BioimageModelZoo, please open a topic in the image.sc forum using the tag bmz.
+For questions or issues about BioImage Model Zoo, please open a topic in the image.sc forum using the tag @bioimageio.
 For specific technical issues or bugs, you can also open an issue on github.

 ## Code of Conduct
 All the developers, contributors and community members of the BioImage.IO are recommended to read our [Code of Conduct](https://bioimage.io/docs/#/CODE_OF_CONDUCT).